MULTIFAMILY IS AT THE HEART OF THE ENERGY CONUNDRUM

 This is an enormous problem.
 It means renting families pay more for energy.
 It means at peak demand, and especially with the growing number of exceptionally hot days, the draw on the grid leads to outages and other grid resiliency issues.

 The technology exists to solve this but there are several barriers to overcome.
 The first is financing.
 People, not corporations, own around 98% of small apartments in Los Angeles.
-These owners often must take on personal debt to finance property improvements, which is often expensive and taps into their overall limit of personal credit.
+These owners often must take on personal debt to finance property improvements, which is often expensive and taps into their personal credit limit.

 Meeting our resiliency goals requires fresh thinking and an alignment of interests.
 In partnership with Carlisle Roof Foam and Coatings, thirdACT is advancing a dynamic solution.